PTSF Trauma Accreditation Survey

 - Optional for AFS

-- Three weeks prior to survey, the PTSF will communicate the Medical Records Selection.
+- Four weeks prior to survey, the PTSF will communicate the Medical Records Selection.

 - Institutions with Alternate Pathway providers will submit the Alternate Pathway Provider Medical Record Form one week prior to survey.